sejaldua/inquizitive/README.md

 *NOTE: Necessary API keys are hard-coded into the `secrets.toml` file of the app, but my Weaviate setup will expire 14 days from September 18th, at which point, I will likely have to ask users to supply their own API keys (sorry).*

+Feature Highlights ✨

+- Can ingest text from multiple files in the same session
+- Supports various file extensions (pdf, pptx, docx, txt, markdown, etc.)
+- Leverages `st.cache_data()` functionality so that a document that has been uploaded before does not have to be re-processed
+- Two vector databases used: weaviate and chromadb
+- Error-catching when the quiz cannot be generated
+- Expanations for incorrect quiz answers provided
+- Pre-loaded example provided in case the user does not have a file on-hand

 Retrieval-Augmented Generation Revision Quiz JSON Builder partial prompt:

 >